 - Visit our Facebook page!

-- Principal Investigator Dr. Aaron Shield recently published his findings about the signing of children on the autism spectrum in the Journal of Communication Disorders.
+- Principal Investigator Dr. Aaron Shield published the findings of his dissertation about the signing of children on the autism spectrum in the Journal of Communication Disorders in 2012.

 - Read Dr. Aaron Shield’s guest blog about his predoctoral fellowship from Autism Speaks here.